Morning Star (British newspaper): Editorial line and contents

 The newspaper describes itself as "a reader-owned co-operative and unique as a lone socialist voice in a sea of corporate media".
 The paper attempts to speak to the working class a group its editor described in 2015 as around 80% to 90% of the British population who work for a wage rather than living off investments or assets.
 Successive annual general meetings of the People's Press Printing Society have agreed that the policy of the paper is founded on Britain's Road to Socialism, the programme of the Communist Party of Britain.
 A profile of the paper which was published in the centre-left New Statesman magazine in 2015 commented on its contents that:

 On international issues, the paper was historically sympathetic to the Soviet Union and its allies during the Cold War.
+By the 1970s it had become critical of repression in the Soviet Union, according to a contemporary Guardian editorial, but in the 1980s came into conflict with the Eurocommunist leadership of the CPB.
 Commentators have suggested that it maintains a fairly anti-Western worldview into the 21st century.
-Its attitude to the wider world has been criticised by others on the British left with Paul Anderson former editor of the socialist Tribune magazine commenting that “It runs articles extolling the virtues of single-party ‘socialist’ states on a regular basis – North Korea, Cuba, China, Vietnam.
-Its default position on just about everything happening in the world is that anything any western power supports – but particularly the United States – must be opposed, which has led to it cheering on Putin, Hamas, Assad and a lot of other real nasties.”
+Its attitude to the wider world has been criticised by others on the British left with Paul Anderson former editor of the democratic socialist Tribune magazine commenting that "It runs articles extolling the virtues of single-party 'socialist' states on a regular basis – North Korea, Cuba, China, Vietnam.
+Its default position on just about everything happening in the world is that anything any western power supports – but particularly the United States – must be opposed, which has led to it cheering on Putin, Hamas, Assad and a lot of other real nasties."
 The paper is sympathetic to Irish republicanism categorising reporting about Northern Ireland as foreign.